arpfic/HurgyDimmer/README.md

 # HurgyDimmer
-An attiny85 based dimmer for arpfic's instruments
+An attiny85 based dimmer for arpfic's instruments.

+See arpfic.fr